CPI Rises 2.7%, in Line With Expectations

 Rate Hold Likely in January...
 Focus Shifts to Cut Magnitude This Year

-The core Consumer Price Index (CPI) in the United States for December of last year rose at a rate below market expectations.
-With the core CPI, which reflects the underlying trend in prices, coming in lower than anticipated, there is an assessment that inflationary pressures are somewhat easing.
+The core Consumer Price Index (CPI) in the United States for December of last year rose less than market expectations.
+With the core CPI, which reflects the underlying trend of prices, coming in lower than anticipated, there are assessments that inflationary pressures are somewhat easing.

-According to the U.S. Department of Labor on January 13 (local time), the CPI for December of last year increased by 0.3% from the previous month and by 2.7% compared to the same period a year earlier.
-This matches both the consensus forecast compiled by Dow Jones and the previous month's rate of increase.
+According to the U.S. Department of Labor on January 13 (local time), the CPI for December last year increased by 0.3% from the previous month and by 2.7% compared to the same period a year earlier.
+These figures are in line with both the expert forecasts compiled by Dow Jones and the previous month’s growth rates.

-Excluding the highly volatile energy and food sectors, the core CPI rose 2.6% year-on-year, maintaining the same level as the previous month and coming in slightly below the market expectation of 2.7%.
-The core CPI, which excludes the more volatile food and energy categories, is considered a key indicator for gauging the medium- to long-term trend of inflation.
+The core CPI, which excludes the volatile energy and food sectors, rose by 2.6% year-on-year, maintaining the same level as the previous month and slightly below the market forecast of 2.7%.
+The core CPI is regarded as a key indicator for gauging the medium- to long-term trend of inflation, as it excludes the highly volatile food and energy components.

-Breaking down the details, housing costs, which account for one-third of the CPI, recorded the largest monthly increase, rising 0.4% from the previous month and 3.2% year-on-year.
-Food prices rose by 0.7%, and energy costs increased by 0.3%, meaning that the burden of housing, food, and energy costs all grew.
-Clothing prices, which are sensitive to tariffs, rose by 0.6%, transportation services by 0.5%, and medical services by 0.4%.
-In contrast, new car prices remained flat, while used car and truck prices fell by 1.1%, partially limiting the overall increase in prices.
+Breaking down the details, housing costs-which account for one-third of the CPI-rose by 0.4% from the previous month, marking the largest increase among the components.
+On an annual basis, housing costs climbed by 3.2%.
+Food prices rose by 0.7%, and energy by 0.3%, indicating that the burden of housing, food, and energy costs all increased.
+Clothing prices, which are sensitive to tariffs, rose by 0.6%, while transportation services increased by 0.5% and medical services by 0.4%.
+In contrast, new car prices remained flat, and used car and truck prices fell by 1.1%, partially limiting the overall rise in prices.

-With the headline inflation rate for December matching expectations and the core inflation rate coming in below forecasts, concerns about a potential reacceleration of inflation have somewhat eased.
-There is also analysis that the Federal Reserve, which is weighing its policy priorities between price stability and a slowdown in the labor market, now has some room for monetary easing this year.
-The Fed cut interest rates three times last year, totaling 0.75 percentage points, and has signaled one rate cut for this year.
-As employment slows and high inflation persists, making monetary policy decisions more challenging, the prevailing view is that the Fed is likely to keep its benchmark rate unchanged in January.
+With the latest CPI release, headline inflation for December met expectations, and core inflation came in below market forecasts, easing concerns that inflation could reaccelerate.
+There is also analysis suggesting that the Federal Reserve (Fed), which is weighing its policy priorities between price stability and a slowdown in the labor market, now has some room for monetary easing this year.
+The Fed implemented a total of 0.75 percentage points in rate cuts over three occasions last year and has signaled one additional cut for this year.

-Audrey Childe-Freeman, Head of G-10 FX Strategy at Bloomberg Intelligence (BI), said, "At a time when questions are being raised about whether the Fed will cut rates, the softer-than-expected December CPI provides relief to the market," adding, "It also suggests that it is still too early for the Fed to abandon its dovish (monetary easing) stance this year."
+Audrey Childe-Freeman, Head of G-10 FX Strategy at Bloomberg Intelligence (BI), stated, "At a time when questions are being raised about whether the Fed will cut rates, a milder-than-expected December CPI provides relief to the market," adding, "It also suggests that it is still too early for the Fed to abandon its dovish (accommodative) stance this year."
 She further noted, "It is also premature to withdraw the outlook for a Fed-driven weaker dollar in 2026."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.